ccomrade/c1-launcher/README.md

 library with additional SecuROM garbage.
 It checks whether the game was launched using the DRM launcher or not, and if not, the game crashes in a sneaky way.

-All of this nonsense is deactivated by this launcher.
+All this nonsense is skipped by this launcher.
 That means you can safely delete all the mentioned files.

 ## Build instructions